dictionaries

 red: make it fail

-I add the next test
+I add a a test

-def test_pop_removes_key_and_returns_its_value_from_a_dictionary(self):
+def test_items_returns_key_value_pairs_of_a_dictionary(self):

 ...